 The Theater is accessible.
 The 18-minute film is closed captioned.

 All field restrooms throughout the park are wheelchair accessible.

-Accessible picnic tables are found at Betzwood picnic area and at the Welcome Center.
+Accessible picnic tables are found at Betzwood picnic area and at the Visitor Center.

 The six-mile Joseph Plumb Martin Trail is paved, although there are several steep hills on this loop trail.
 The slopes and lack of handrails means that most, but not all, portions of the trail are accessible.

 Within the park, the Schuylkill River Trail (Philadelphia to Oaks) is paved and contains no steep areas.

 The River Trail (Betzwood to Pawlings) is surfaced with packed fine gravel and contains no steep areas.

 The huts at Muhlenberg’s Brigade (Tour Stop 2) are viewable from a vehicle and via a paved trail.
 There is no hard surface connection between the paved drop-off and the trail nor between the trail and the huts.

 The National Memorial Arch (Tour Stop 3) is viewable from a vehicle on Gulph Road.

 The Anthony Wayne Statue (Tour Stop 4) is viewable from the paved drive surrounding it.